albert-vo-crypto/moneyhack-dapp/doc/Documentation.md

 - **ReveFin** is a marketplace for future smart contract revenue.
 - It connects participants who deploy capital ("Buyers") with entities that control a wallet address that receives regular smart contract-generated on-chain payments ("Sellers").

-This documentation presents details on the AutoML.NFT dapp and project.
+This documentation presents details on the ReveFin dapp and project.

 ## START HERE
 - **[ReveFin dapp](https://moneyhack-dapp.onrender.com/)** is running live on the cloud.
 The dapp requires MetaMask wallet connection for full functionality.